Hyle-org/devhub-hyle/docs/concepts/pipelined-proving.md

 ## The problem: base state conflicts

-The Hylé base layer ensures both privacy and scalability by verifying only the state transitions of smart contracts, rather than re-executing them.
+The Hyli Layer 1 ensures both privacy and scalability by verifying only the state transitions of smart contracts, rather than re-executing them.
 This approach reduces computational overhead but introduces a critical issue for provable applications: base state conflicts.

 An app with a lot of usage will see conflicting operations, where multiple transactions reference the same base state, waiting for the previous state change to be settled.